-Author has written 42 stories for Black Cat, Danny Phantom, Pokémon, Rocket Power, iCarly, Parasyte/寄生獣, Misc.
-Movies, Ned's Declassified SSG, Full House, Wizards of Waverly Place, Death Note, Despicable Me, Animal Crossing, Franklin, Series Of Unfortunate Events, Fullmetal Alchemist, My Little Pony, Kid Icarus, Hotel Transylvania, Persona Series, Hunger Games, Gears of War, Avatar: Last Airbender, Halo, Sam & Cat, Calvin & Hobbes, Megamind, Spyro the Dragon, and Megas XLR.
+Author has written 47 stories for Black Cat, Danny Phantom, Pokémon, Rocket Power, iCarly, Parasyte/寄生獣, Misc.
+Movies, Ned's Declassified SSG, Full House, Wizards of Waverly Place, Death Note, Despicable Me, Animal Crossing, Franklin, Series Of Unfortunate Events, Fullmetal Alchemist, My Little Pony, Kid Icarus, Hotel Transylvania, Persona Series, Hunger Games, Gears of War, Avatar: Last Airbender, Halo, Sam & Cat, Calvin & Hobbes, Harvest Moon, Phineas and Ferb, Kirby, Breaking Bad, Megamind, Spyro the Dragon, Megas XLR, and Bible.

 Unsafe External Link